 - Kurdish/ Kurdish Sorani

-The NHS is obligated to provide high-quality translations and interpretations in order to help all patients, with the need for this level of equality laid out across several documents:
+The NHS is obligated to provide high-quality translations and interpreting in order to help all patients.
+The need for this level of equality laid out across several documents:

 - European Convention for the Protection of Human Rights and Fundamental Freedoms 1950